awsdocs/aws-codestar-user-guide/doc_source/getting-started.md

 **To set up your computer to commit changes \(IAM user\)** **Note**
-In this procedure, we assume that your project's code is stored in an AWS CodeCommit repository\.
+In this procedure, we assume that your project's code is stored in an CodeCommit repository\.
 For other types of code repositories, see the repository provider's documentation, and then skip ahead to the next procedure, [To clone the project repository and make a change](#clone-repo)\.
-If the code is stored in AWS CodeCommit and you are already using AWS CodeCommit or you used the AWS CodeStar console to create an AWS Cloud9 development environment for the project, you don't need more configuration\.
+If the code is stored in CodeCommit and you are already using CodeCommit or you used the AWS CodeStar console to create an AWS Cloud9 development environment for the project, you don't need more configuration\.
 Skip ahead to the next procedure, [To clone the project repository and make a change](#clone-repo)\.

 1. [Install Git](https://git-scm.com/downloads) on your local computer\.

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

-   Sign in as the IAM user who will use Git credentials for connections to your AWS CodeStar project repository in AWS CodeCommit\.
+   Sign in as the IAM user who will use Git credentials for connections to your AWS CodeStar project repository in CodeCommit\.

 1. In the IAM console, in the navigation pane, choose **Users**, and from the list of users, choose your IAM user\.

-1. On the user details page, choose the **Security Credentials** tab, and in **HTTPS Git credentials for AWS CodeCommit**, choose **Generate**\.
+1. On the user details page, choose the **Security Credentials** tab, and in **HTTPS Git credentials for CodeCommit**, choose **Generate**\.
 ![\[Generating Git credentials in the IAM console\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/codecommit-iam-gc1.png)
 **Note**
 You cannot choose your own user name or password for Git credentials\.
-For more information, see [Use Git Credentials and HTTPS with AWS CodeCommit](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_ssh-keys.html#git-credentials-code-commit)\.
+For more information, see [Use Git Credentials and HTTPS with CodeCommit](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_ssh-keys.html#git-credentials-code-commit)\.

 1. Copy the user name and password that IAM generated for you\.
 You can choose **Show** and then copy and paste this information into a secure file on your local computer, or you can choose **Download credentials** to download this information as a \.CSV file\.
-You need this information to connect to AWS CodeCommit\.
+You need this information to connect to CodeCommit\.
 ![\[Downloading Git credentials from the IAM console\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/codecommit-iam-gc2.png)

    After you have saved your credentials, choose **Close**\.